 15. How will athletes be selected for testing?

-Selection of the individuals to be tested will be done by Drug-Free Sport International, using computer-generated random numbers.
+Selection of the individuals to be tested will be done by the program's administrator, The National Center for Drug-Free Sport, by computer-generated random numbers.

 16. What drugs will the NJSIAA test for?